BUCANL/SDC-VISED-MARKS/_episodes/02-options.md

 ![Edit Vised]({{ page.root }}/fig/viseditscrollplot.png "Edit Vised")

-If you haven't already, go check out the Configuration episode to find out what each of these interface fields are.
+If you haven't already, go check out the [using vised](https://bucanl.github.io/SDC-VISED-MARKS/01-vised/index.html) episode to find out what each of these interface fields are.
 If you have already created or loaded a configuration file then most of these fields will already be complete.

 The most important field for this manual editing method is the key select command **[keyselectcommand]** as it is where you can define each of your editing key strokes.
 You will be creating a cell array of strings that should follow the following pattern, with one [key press/function] on each line: